-In order to provide our services to you and promote our business, we will need to collect and process certain personal data about you.
+To provide our services to you and promote our business, we collect and process certain personal data about you.

-If you have any questions at all about this policy, the website, or about how we use and process your personal information, please do not hesitate to contact us by e-mail at email@example.com or, alternatively, in writing to Blackpool FC Community Trust, Blackpool FC, Seasiders Way, Blackpool FY1 6JJ.
+If you have any questions at all about this policy, the website, or how we use and process your personal information, please do not hesitate to contact us by e-mail at firstname.lastname@example.org or in writing to Blackpool FC Community Trust, Blackpool FC, Seasiders Way, Blackpool FY1 6JJ.

-In order to enable us to provide you with a service or you use our website, we collect certain personal data.
-We will therefore hold the information you provide to us.
+When we provide you with a service or you use our website, we collect certain personal data.
+We will hold the information you provide to us.

-As a service provider we need to collect information about you to deliver the best possible service and to report back to our funders in order to enable our services to continue.
+As a service provider, we need to collect information about you to deliver the best possible service and to report back to our funders to enable our services to continue.

 What information we collect

-Many Blackpool FC Community Trust programmes are funded by external organisations, for more information in regards to who funds our programmes please email firstname.lastname@example.org.
+Many Blackpool FC Community Trust programmes are funded by external organisations, for more information about who funds our programmes please email email@example.com.

-In order to be able to access these funds we are required to collect certain information, dependent upon what user group the project or programme is targeting.
+To be able to access these funds we are required to collect certain information, dependent upon what user group the project or programme is targeting.
 However, any information that we share with external funders is anonymised to become non-identifiable information, unless you consent to sharing of your personal data in this way.

-When you submit personal information in connection with attending our provision, your information is used to monitor and evaluate the success of our provision and to enable us to identify gaps in provision to improve our business and the services and schemes we offer.
+When you submit personal information in connection with attending our provision, your information is used to monitor and evaluate the success of our provision and to enable us to identify gaps to improve our business and the services and schemes we offer.

-As well as information you provide to use direct, when you visit the Blackpool FC Community Trust website we will automatically collect the following information:
+As well as information you provide to use direct, when you visit the Blackpool FC Community Trust website, we will automatically collect the following information:

-- technical information, including the internet protocol (IP) address used to connect your computer or mobile device to the internet, type of mobile device you use, a unique device identifier, mobile network information, your login information, browser type and version you use, browser plug-in types and versions, operating system and platform.
+technical information, including the internet protocol (IP) address used to connect your computer or mobile device to the internet, the type of mobile device you use, a unique device identifier, mobile network information, your login information, the browser type and version you use, browser plug-in types and versions, operating system, and platform.

-- information about your visit to our website, including the full uniform resource locators (URL) clickstream to, through and from our Website (including date and time); pages you viewed or information you searched for; page response times, download errors, length of visits to certain pages.
+information about your visit to our website, including the full uniform resource locators (URL) clickstream to, through and from our website (including date and time); pages you viewed or information you searched for; page response times, download errors, and length of visits to certain pages.